ONLINE WORKSHOP - Cultivating Progressive Emotional Communication in Group Psychotherapy (OW91425) – 2.5 contact hours

 May

-Transference and countertransference are key concepts in analytic group treatment.
-Utilizing didactic and experiential formats, this weekend training will discuss and demonstrate the unique ways in which transference and countertransference manifest and are used therapeutically in the group setting.
-Topics will include: recognizing induced feelings, defining and working with subjective and objective countertransference, and techniques for formulating maturational interventions.
-Case examples and clinical supervision will be provided to augment the didactic and process experiences provided.
+Countertransference is an essential source of information which enables therapists to understand their clients and formulate curative interventions.
+Utilizing didactic and experiential formats, this weekend training will discuss and demonstrate the unique ways in which countertransference feelings manifest and are used therapeutically in the group setting.
+Topics will include: recognizing induced feelings, defining and working with subjective and objective countertransference, tolerating and working with negative countertransference, and techniques for formulating maturational interventions.
+Case examples and clinical supervision will be used to demonstrate key technical and theoretical themes.

 or Click Here To Register For This Event Now